Lawyers Keep Clients' Confidences

 Q: Are lawyers required to keep secret the information learned during the attorney-client relationship?

 A: Generally, yes.
-The Supreme Court of Ohio recently stated: “A fundamental principle in the attorney-client relationship is that the attorney shall maintain the confidentiality of any information learned during the attorney-client relationship.”
-Three separate, but overlapping, rules protect information that clients give to their lawyers within the lawyer-client relationship.
+The Supreme Court of Ohio has stated: “A fundamental principle in the attorney-client relationship is that the attorney shall maintain the confidentiality of any information learned during the attorney-client relationship.”
+Three separate, but overlapping, rules protect information that lawyers learn within the lawyer-client relationship.

 1) “Confidentiality” – Under the rules of legal ethics, lawyers generally cannot voluntarily reveal information relating to the representation of their clients without their clients’ express or implied consent.